 WOMEN'S RESOURCE CENTER: The Women's Resource Center, located in the Lower Level of the Student Center, Brockton, sponsors a wide variety of activities that are of special interest to women.
 The center offers students the opportunity to increase their knowledge, interest and appreciation of the needs, contributions, aspirations and problems of women.
 Services are available from September to June, three days a week.
 Advisor: Donna LeClair X1484

 ARCHITECTURAL CLUB.
 The Architectural Club promotes excellence in architectural education by providing camaraderie, networking, and interchange of expression pertaining to architecture, techniques, and technology.
 The Club coordinates fundraising, meetings, field trips to architectural exhibits and lectures.
-Membership is open to all students currently enrolled in this college with an interest in Architecture or Engineering Advisor: Irving Weiner X2626
+Membership is open to all students with an interest in Architecture or Engineering Advisor: Irving Weiner X2626